Lunreth/nmrih-team-games/README.md

-# NMRiH - Team Deathmatch Mod
+# NMRiH - Team Mini Games
 This plugin will provide a much better experience in certain mini-game maps like sm_artificial_grass or tdm_castle_assault, people will be divided in teams of 4, match will be "Red vs Blue" and you will be able to identify your own goal and teammates.

 https://forums.alliedmods.net/showthread.php?p=2689340